 A core concept is the importance of CPD in curriculum development.

-An Introduction to Core Skills and Leadership Development will introduce leaders to the concept of Core Skills and why they are important, and equip them with the leadership skills to lead change in their school.
+Applying core skills in your setting will introduce leaders to the concept of Core Skills and why they are important, and equip them with the leadership skills to lead change in their school.
 It will follow the two day plus one day structure, and includes an in-school phase.
 This course is a mixture of the content from the original intro course for leaders and some of the enabling modules.

 This programme will focus on four features of citizenship, exploring how they interrelate and how citizenship values, understanding and skills can be developed in school.